Rufer House: Exterior

 Loos was very adamant about the pure form of the cube above all and decoration is kept to a bare minimum.
 The walls are a stark white and the window frames contain the least amount of structure.
 This, however, is balanced by the frieze and cornice that runs along the top of the building, and a replica of some portions of the Parthenon frieze positioned on the street side low enough for viewing.
 The frieze and cornice tie together the entire building while still contributing to the austere nature and seeming almost invisible.
 The Parthenon replications are seen to balance out the voids and surfaces on the building (windows and walls) while at the same time balancing the purist abstraction of the ideal cube form.
-The panels tie in the history of Western architecture and seem to project the idea that Adolf Loos was a classical architect & not a radical.
+The panels tie in the history of Western architecture and seem to project the idea that Adolf Loos was a classical architect and not a radical.

 Another key part of the Rufer house is the seemingly random arrangement of windows.
 With the blank white walls giving no distraction, the most noticeable aspect of the house is the windows.
 While from the exterior the windows make no sense to the casual viewer, from the interior the windows make perfect sense.
 These interiorly programmed windows give light and views where they make sense on the inside.
 They continue the diagonal view through the second floor previously mentioned and give light where needed in the denser spaces.